elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_04.md

 ## 4.3 Create and explore Interoperable and Reproducible training material (text, presentation)

-Let's first have a look at example presentations using Liascript, a markdown dialect.
+In our session, we are using two different approaches - one using documents from the Google suite and another one using a markdown-based trainig material.
+Since many of use might have been using the Google suite already, let's first have a look at example presentations using Liascript, a markdown dialect.

 **Example presentation**